blue-yonder/mesos-threshold-oversubscription/README.md

 Is it any good?
 ---------------

-The threshold-based approach enabled us to double the CPU and memory utilization in our clusters.
-Your mileage may vary significantly, so please take this statement with a grain of salt.
+The threshold-based approach enabled us to double the CPU and memory utilization in our Mesos/Aurora clusters.
+Your mileage may vary, so please take this statement with a grain of salt.

 Mechanics
 ---------

-Resource estimator and QoS controller aim to work in unison to ensure that the system load is never approaching critical levels that could negativly affect non-revocable tasks.
+Resource estimator and QoS controller aim to work in unison to ensure that the system utilization is never approaching critical levels that could negativly affect non-revocable tasks.

 ![threshold mechanics](docs/mechanics.png)